What is Sussex Community Foundation?

 Where can I get more help?

-If you have any questions about this guidance or our application process, please email us here or call us on 01273 409440.
+If you have any questions about this guidance or our application process, please contact us at firstname.lastname@example.org or by calling 01273 409440.
 We will be happy to help.